 Buying a home is rarely easy.
 The process can sometimes take months.
 But by the time closing day comes around, in most cases, you won’t have much to do besides sign some papers and get your keys.

 Sometimes, closing day doesn’t go off without a hitch.
 There are a number of things that could delay closing, both within and beyond your control.
-From loans falling through to surprises at the final walkthrough, both buyers and sellers should be aware of potential problems that may arise on closing day.
-Here, we’ll discuss some of the most common problems and offer solutions that both buyers and sellers should find helpful.
+From loans falling through to surprises at the final walkthrough, both buyers and sellers should be aware of potential problems that may arise on closing day and be careful not to do certain things after closing.

 Before we dive into specifics, it’s important to note that there is a difference between mortgage pre-approval and approval.
 If a mortgage fell through on closing day, it failed to elevate from pre-approval to approval.